unbit/blastbeat/README.md

 * retry (response, ask BlastBeat to make the same request to another node REMEMBER: there is a maximum of 'retry' messages per-session)

+Commands in development/study/analysis

+* move (move the session to another node)

+* push (SPDY push service)

+* join (join a BlastBeat group, it is required for sending messages to peers in the same group)

+* goaway (SPDY-friendly connection interruption)

+feel free to propose your ideas...

 ## building it